amartani/landrun/README.md

 A lightweight, secure sandbox for running Linux processes using Landlock.
 Think firejail, but with kernel-level security and minimal overhead.

-Linux Landlock is a kernel-native security module that lets unprivileged processes sandbox themselves - but nobody uses it because the API is ... hard!
+Linux Landlock is a kernel-native security module that lets unprivileged processes sandbox themselves.

 Landrun is designed to make it practical to sandbox any command with fine-grained filesystem and network access controls.
 No root.
 No containers.
 No SELinux/AppArmor configs.